skirmess/Perl-Critic-MergeProfile/README.md

 ## new

-Returns a new `Perl::Critic::MergeProfile|Perl::Critic::MergeProfile` instance.
+Returns a new `Perl::Critic::MergeProfile` instance.
 Arguments to `new` are ignored.

 ## read( FILENAME, \[ ENCODING \] )

 Calls `read` from [Config::Tiny](https://metacpan.org/pod/Config::Tiny) with the same arguments it was called.
-Please see the documentation for [Config::Tiny](https://metacpan.org/pod/Config::Tiny)s `read` for an explanation of the parameters.
+Please see the documentation for `read` of [Config::Tiny](https://metacpan.org/pod/Config::Tiny) for an explanation of the parameters.

 If no valid [Config::Tiny](https://metacpan.org/pod/Config::Tiny) object is returned an exception is thrown.